Yevgeni Nikolayev

-Yevgenii Dmitrievich Nikolayev (Russian: Николаев Евгений Дмитриевич; September 2, 1921 - April 12, 1990) was a Soviet Army colonel of engineers and Hero of the Soviet Union.
+Yevgenii Dmitrievich Nikolayev (Евгений Дмитриевич Николаев; 2 September 1921 - 12 April 1990) was a Soviet Army colonel of engineers and Hero of the Soviet Union.
 In 1944, he was the commander of the radio detachment of the 128th Guards Artillery Regiment, 57th Guards Rifle Division, 8th Guards Army, 1st Belorussian Front.
 He was a master sergeant at the time and was awarded the title Hero of the Soviet Union on 26 October 1944.
 Nikolayev received Gold Star No. 5136.

 Early life

 Yevgeni Nikolayev was born on 2 September 1923 in Moscow.
 He graduated from the tenth grade in 1939, and by January 1940, he was serving in the Soviet Navy.
 He served as a radioman in the Baltic Fleet.

 World War II

 In January 1942, Nikolayev completed radiotelegraphic courses in Tashkent, and became the chief of a reserve cavalry regiment radio station in Chardzhou.
 In July, Nikolayev was transferred to become the radio station commander of the 1035th Artillery Regiment of the 153rd Rifle Division.
 For its actions during Operation Little Saturn, the division became known as the 57th Guards Rifle Division and the regiment became the 128th Guards Artillery Regiment in December.
 In 1943, he joined the Communist Party of the Soviet Union.
 During January and February 1943, he fought in Operation Gallop.
 On 30 April, he received the Medal "For Courage".
 Nikolayev fought in the Izyum-Barvenkovo Offensive in late July.
 He then fought in the Battle of the Dnieper during September and October.
 On 6 November, he was awarded his first Order of the Red Star.
 In January 1944, Nikolayev participated in the Nikopol–Krivoi Rog Offensive.
 He fought in the Bereznegovatoye–Snigirevka Offensive in March and the Odessa Offensive weeks later.

 In July, the division began combat operations during the Lublin–Brest Offensive.
 On the night of 1 August, a group of scouts led by Nikolayev crossed the Vistula.
 They were fired upon by German artillery and Nikolayev was wounded in the leg.
 Once upon the other bank, he reportedly refused to go back across the river.
 When the division's assault began, Nikolayev used his radio with the help of the other men in the patrol to report coordinates of German artillery batteries.
 This allowed for effective counterbattery fire, reportedly contributing to the success of the attack.
 The division's advance created the Magnuszew bridgehead.
 On 26 October 1944, Nikolayev was awarded the title Hero of the Soviet Union and the Order of Lenin.

 In January 1945, the division resumed the advance during the Vistula–Oder Offensive.
 Nikolayev fought in this offensive and the Berlin Offensive, ending the war in Berlin.